 In English, French or Spanish, based on the client’s preference.

 The consultation is to last 60 minutes.
 However should there be time lost for reasons of technical failures, this time should be compensated to the client in the form of additional minutes.
-Time lost may include but not limited to: deficient Internet connection or phone line, power failure, unforeseeable and irresistible events out of the client’s or consultant’s reach that would delay the interview.
+Time lost may include but not limited to: deficient Internet connection or phone line, power failure, unforeseeable and irresistible events out of the client’s or lawyer’s reach that would delay the interview.

 Should the client be late for the consultation, the time lost due to a late arrival, unless for reasons stated above, will not be compensated.
 For greater clarity, for example, if a consultation is scheduled at 10:00, it is to end at 11:00, even if the client arrives or connects after 10:00.

-Should the consultation last less than 60 minutes upon mutual agreement between the consultant and the client or upon request of the client, the minutes left may not be used for other future services and could not be compensated in the way of a partial reimbursement of the consultation fee.
+Should the consultation last less than 60 minutes upon mutual agreement between the lawyer and the client or upon request of the client, the minutes left may not be used for other future services and could not be compensated in the way of a partial reimbursement of the consultation fee.

 Should you have additional questions after the 60 minutes of consultation have passed, you can schedule another consultation or sign a representation contract for our full services.